-Accredited public, private, and Christian colleges and universities accept degrees earned at regionally accredited colleges as a foundation for graduate studies and accept credits earned for transfer.
+Accredited public, private, and Christian colleges and universities accept degrees earned at Maranatha as a foundation for graduate studies and have accepted credits earned for transfer.
 Maranatha is listed in the Higher Education Directory printed for the United States Department of Education.

-Which Accreditation is Preferable?
+Which accreditation is preferable?

-Since 1993, Maranatha has been accredited by the Higher Learning Commission, part of the North Central Association of Colleges and Schools (www.ncahigherlearningcommission.org.
-Ph: 312-263-0456).
+Since 1993, Maranatha has been accredited by the Higher Learning Commission, part of the North Central Association of Colleges and Schools (312-263-0456).
 This regional accrediting organization focuses on quality improvement and encourages Maranatha to accomplish its mission.
 Accredited public, private, and Christian colleges and universities accept degrees earned at Maranatha as a foundation for graduate studies and accept credits earned for transfer.
 Maranatha chose regional over national accreditation for two reasons.
 First, national accreditation tends to be very prescriptive; there are specific requirements concerning curriculum, faculty standards, etc. North Central is more flexible and allows the schools to establish and maintain their own identity.
 Second, the faith-based accrediting agencies routinely interject “faith” exercises into their meetings and expectations, something the regional agencies do not do.
-Maranatha has no desire to participate in religious activities with the non-Baptist, nonfundamentalist schools in the faith-based accrediting agencies.
+Maranatha has no desire to participate in religious activities with the non-Baptist, non-fundamentalist schools in the faith-based accrediting agencies.
 (Note: Although this has not been the case, if at any point we would have to compromise our mission to maintain accreditation, we certainly would give up our regional accreditation.
 While accreditation is valuable for our students, maintaining our mission is paramount.)

 Recently a number of fundamental Christian colleges have pursued accreditation.
-We believe this is a good thing and rejoice in the successes of these sister institutions and believe their decisions will benefit both their current students and graduates.
+We believe this is a good thing and rejoice in the successes of these sister institutions and believe their decisions will benefits both their current students and graduates.
 Each college or university makes these important choices guided by their history and values.
 We respect their choices and value their friendship.

 Accreditation is a multifaceted issue.
 If accreditation is an important factor in your college choice, you should carefully ask questions of independent sources regarding types and effectiveness of various accrediting organizations.